 Safe, flame-free costumes

-Finally, the costume needs to be constructed with a flame resistant material to prevent fire hazards.
+Costumes need to be constructed with a flame-resistant material to prevent fire hazards.
 The use of reflective materials integrated into the costume design is also highly recommended.
 If the child's costume glows when car or house lights shine, the child's visibility is significantly increased.
 A flashlight or other laminating object can also increase the child's visibility.
 Dark clothing may make for a ghastly outfit, but could be a recipe for catastrophe.
 If your little trick-or-treater is carrying any type of prop – such as a sword, knife, or a gun – make sure it is flexible, soft, and will not injure them or others if it is fallen on or accidentally thrust into ghoulish flesh.

 Finally, we must also consider the type, placement and impact of the decorations and props we use to create the holiday mood.
 Candlelit spooky jack-o-lanterns located on a path where children may walk, where clothing may come in contact with the flame, or where props may knock them over can cause an obvious problem.
 Placing flammable objects away from the path or using non-flammable illumination technology is the preferred solution.